 Have you ever tried an unproven remedy to treat migraine?
 I’ve tried a lot of them.
 Some worked, some didn’t, and some I still use.
-My headache doctor offers a lot of patient education on triggers, lifestyle, complementary treatments, and stress management.
-Because he is a migraineur, too, his advice is practical and reasonable.
-Yet even his tips aren’t always enough.
-Over the years I have learned by trial and error that some things just work.
-I don’t know why they do.
 There is no research to support my experience.
-Yet I feel better and get fewer migraine attacks because of everything, not just medical treatments.
+Yet I feel better and get fewer migraine attacks because of them.

 The holidays can be full of potential migraine triggers.
 Trying to get in the “holiday spirit” can be difficult when you are on alert for all the dangers.
 Yet vigilant you must be if you want to lower the risk of spending all day in bed while your loved ones enjoy the party.